 How Do DMP Providers Calculate Payments?

-Before the plan can be proposed to your creditors, the debt management provider will need to accurately calculate your budget.
+Before the plan can be proposed to your creditors, the debt management provider will need to calculate your budget accurately.
 The calculations will show your disposable income each month, which will be used as the basis for your proposed DMP payment.
-The aim isn’t to leave you financially struggling, the goal is to enable you to comfortably repay your debts while also maintaining a reasonable standard of living.
+The aim isn’t to leave you financially struggling.
+Instead, the goal is to enable you to comfortably repay your debts while also maintaining a reasonable standard of living.

 In practice, most creditors will be willing to accept proposed payment plans, as this shows that you are committed to repaying your debt.
 It also means that your creditor may avoid the potential costs involved in chasing you for outstanding payments.